1.3 21st Century Women STEM Innovators

-Indeed, there is a lack of diversity in STEM fields in general.
-Just 3% of STEM workers are Native American, Native Hawaiian, Pacific Islander, or people who identify with 2 or more racial groups.
+There is a great lack of diversity in STEM fields.
+Just 3% of workers are Native American, Native Hawaiian, Pacific Islander, or people who identify with 2 or more racial groups.
 Women earn more than half the bachelor's degree in health and life sciences, but far fewer in engineering and computer science (Pew Research Center, April 14, 2021).

 How many of the following women trailblazers and change makers in math, science, and technology fields did you learn about in school?